World Mental Health Day 2020

 It is normal for young people to feel anxious and stressed, especially during the COVID-19 pandemic.
 There’s the fear of the disease, loneliness from social distancing, stress from online learning and anxiety about the economic shock and shrinking job market.
 Learning how to take care of yourself and others has never been more important.

-A UNICEF-led survey released in April suggested that more than 7 in 10 children and young people in Thailand said COVID-19 pandemic is affecting their mental health, causing stress, worry, and anxiety.
-What worries children and young people the most is the uncertainty of their family’s financial status, followed by uncertainty on their education and future employment.
+A UNICEF-led survey released in April found that for more than 7 in 10 children and young people in Thailand, COVID-19 pandemic was affecting their mental health, causing stress, worry and anxiety.
+What worries them the most is the uncertainty of their family’s financial status, followed by uncertainty about their education and future employment.

 Just talking about your feelings can help with feelings of hopelessness.
 Take it from Peck Palitchoke, Bright Win, MILLI and many other young celebrities who joined The Sound of Happiness campaign by Thailand’s Department of Mental Health (DMH), UNICEF and JOOX Thailand.
 The celebrities opened up about their mental health struggles and told their stories on a podcast, which aired on JOOX throughout the campaign period starting July 2020.
 They, too, faced bullying, body shaming and relationship problems and found the strength within them to bounce back.